-The Amended Agreement contains covenants that include, among others, covenants that limit the Company's and its subsidiaries' ability to dispose of assets, enter into mergers or acquisitions, incur indebtedness, incur liens, pay dividends or make distributions on the Company's capital stock, make investments or loans, and enter into certain affiliate transactions, in each case subject to customary exceptions for a credit facility of this size and type.
+The Amended Agreement, as modified, contains covenants that include, among others, covenants that limit the Company's and its subsidiaries' ability to dispose of assets, enter into mergers or acquisitions, incur indebtedness, incur liens, pay dividends or make distributions on the Company's capital stock, make investments or loans, and enter into certain affiliate transactions, in each case subject to customary exceptions for a credit facility of this size and type.
 Additional covenants apply when the Company has outstanding borrowings under the revolving loan facility or when the Company achieves specific covenant milestones.
 Financial covenants under the credit facility, as amended, include a minimum EBITDA, a limitation on capital expenditures, and a minimum adjusted quick ratio.
 Further, a minimum fixed charge ratio applies when the Company achieves specific covenant milestones.
-The occurrence of an event of default could result in an increase to the applicable interest rate by 3.0%, an acceleration of all obligations under the Amended Agreement, an obligation of the Company to repay all obligations in full, and a right by SVB to exercise all remedies available to it under the Amended Agreement and related agreements including the Guaranty and Security Agreement.
-As of December 31, 2010, the Company was in compliance with all of the financial covenants of the amended credit facility.
+The occurrence of an event of default could result in an increase to the applicable interest rate by 3.0%, an acceleration of all obligations under the Amended Agreement, an obligation of the Company to repay all obligations in full and a right by SVB to exercise all remedies available to it under the Amended Agreement and related agreements including the Guaranty and Security Agreement.
+As of and for the period ended December 31, 2011, the Company was in compliance with all of the financial covenants of the amended and modified credit facility.
 In addition, if the guarantee by the Export-Import Bank of the United States ceases to be in full force and effect, the Company must repay all loans under the Export-Import agreement.

-ATRICURE, INC. AND SUBSIDIARY NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued)

-As of December 31, 2010, the Company had no borrowings under its revolving credit facility and borrowing availability of \$8,136,523.
-Also as of December 31, 2010, the Company had \$2,888,889 outstanding under its term loan, which includes \$2,166,667 classified as current maturities of long-term debt.
-The Warrant was recorded as a discount on long-term debt at its relative fair value and is being amortized over the term of the loan.
-For the years ended December 31, 2010 and 2009, amortization expense related to the debt discount totaled \$185,314 and \$169,106, respectively.
-The effective interest rate on borrowings under the term loan, including amortization of the debt discount and debt issuance costs, is 17.9%.
-The Company had an outstanding letter of credit of \$250,000 issued to its corporate credit card program provider, as of December 31, 2010.
-The letter of credit's expiration date is July 31, 2011.
+As of December 31, 2011 the Company had no borrowings under the revolving credit facility and borrowing availability of \$8,870,413.
+Also as of December 31, 2011, the Company had \$6,375,000 outstanding under its term loan, which includes \$1,500,000 classified as current maturities of long-term debt.

+The Warrant that was issued with the initial SVB agreement had been recorded as a discount on long-term debt at its relative fair value and was being amortized over the term of the loan.
+Accelerated amortization expense of \$78,873 was recorded in March 2011 due to the credit facility modification.
+For the years ended December 31, 2011 and 2010, amortization expense related to the debt discount totaled \$21,707 and \$185,314, respectively.

+In addition to the accelerated amortization of the Warrant, the Company also recorded \$74,228 of expense related to deferred financing costs and other fees as a result of the credit facility modification in March 2011.

+As of December 31, 2011 the effective interest rate on borrowings under the modified term loan, including debt issuance costs, was 8.0%.
+On June 20, 2011, the Company cancelled an outstanding letter of credit for \$250,000 issued to its corporate credit card program provider which was to expire on July 31, 2011.
+As of December 31, 2011 no letters of credit were outstanding.

-As of December 31, 2010 the Company had capital leases for computer equipment that expire at various terms through 2013.
-The cost of the assets under lease was \$207,847.
+As of December 31, 2011 the Company had capital leases for computer equipment that expire at various terms through 2015.
+The cost of the assets under lease was \$267,408.
 The assets are depreciated over their estimated useful lives, which equal the terms of the leases.
-Accumulated amortization on the capital leases was \$137,414 at December 31, 2010.
+Accumulated amortization on the capital leases was \$165,743 at December 31, 2011.

-Maturities on long-term debt (gross of discount on long-term debt), including capital lease obligations are as follows:
+Maturities on long-term debt, including capital lease obligations are as follows: